Here are tips that will help you to apply to college if you have a GED diploma.

 While preparing to apply to the colleges of your choice by the fall of your high school senior year, and this counts for GED applicants as well, be sure you have all the necessary materials ready for your application.

-Every college will require copies of high school or GED transcripts which are obtainable from the records office at your high school or from your account with the GED Testing Service.
+Every college will require copies of high school or GED transcripts, which are obtainable from the records office at your high school or from your account with GED Testing Service.
 But there are more items that you should take care of when applying for college.
+Keep in mind that, with the proper preparation, also the GED exam is relatively easy to pass!

 College Entrance Exams